Time Blocking Tips

 Time blocking is a way of scheduling your time.
 It involves using chunks of time designated for specific actions or tasks throughout the day.
 Time blocking means throwing multitasking out the window in exchange for very focused and very effective single task work.

-We have seen fantastic results when implementing time blocking into our personal and professional lives.
-We have also learned a few lessons along the way and we want to share them with you.
+I have seen fantastic results when implementing time blocking into our personal and professional lives.
+I have also learned a few lessons along the way and we want to share them with you.